Generic Name: efavirenz (e FAV ir enz)

 Taking this medication will not prevent you from passing HIV to other people.
 Do not have unprotected sex or share razors or toothbrushes.
 Talk with your doctor about safe ways to prevent HIV transmission during sex.
 Sharing drug or medicine needles is never safe, even for a healthy person.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

-Efavirenz may cause serious psychiatric symptoms including confusion, severe depression (feeling sad or hopeless), suicidal thoughts, aggression, extreme fear, hallucinations, or unusual behavior.
+Efavirenz may cause serious psychiatric symptoms including confusion, severe depression (feeling sad or hopeless), suicidal thoughts, anxiety, paranoia, hallucinations, trouble speaking or moving, or unusual behavior.
 Contact your doctor at once if you have any of these side effects, even if you have had them before.